phantom-pavlova/qaaab/README.md

 usage

 qaaab
-- 	shows jpeg images in directory with geometry, compression ratio and filesize,
+- 	shows jpeg images in directory with geometry, and filesize,
 -	asks if you want to copy all image files so that ...
 		1 - width (ie largest dimension) resized to SIZE